polywrap/documentation/src/docs/quick-start/create-wasm-wrappers/default-plugins.md

 #import { Module, Request, Response } into HTTP from "wrap://ens/http.polywrap.eth"
 ```

 Then, define the types and fields on the `Ping` method.
-First, create a type `Ping` under type `Module`.
+First, add a new `Ping` type at the bottom of the schema.

 ```graphql
 type Ping {